codingMustache/codingMustache/README.md

 ## Joke of the Day

-There’s a new type of broom out, it’s sweeping the nation.
+Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!

 ## Daily Trivia

-.at is the top-level domain for what country?
+Which programming language shares its name with an island in Indonesia?
- 1. Angola
+ 1. Python
- 2. Austria
+ 2. C
- 3. Australia
+ 3. Jakarta
- 4. Argentina
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Austria
+  Java
 </details>